Quer-io/Quer.io/README.md

 ## Installation

-### Virtual environment
+### Libraries
-This project contains a virtual environment.
-It can be activated by running the the following command from project root:

-`source venv/bin/activate`

-After this all the imports that have been installed to the virtual enviroment can be used.
-You can exit the virtual environment by running `deactivate` from the command line
+Every time a new library is used, the name of the library needs to be added to requirements.txt.
+Every time you run the project with new libraries the following command is needed.
+It will install all the necessary libraries to your machine:

+`pip install -r requirements.txt`

 ### Tests
 Currently the project contains tests that are done using the [unittest](https://docs.python.org/3/library/unittest.html) library.
 Tests can be run by the following command from the project root